AguaClara/UASB/UASB_Manual_Spring2018.md

 remove "these" from before bacteria because you aren't directly talking about bacteria before that sentence.
 FIXED-AG
 </div>

 Differences in density can cause surface buildup of fats, oils and grease (FOG) in the inactuve sludge.
 The FOG can accumulate at the water surface open to the atmosphere, forming a thick layer of solid material which can be labor intensive to clean ([Van Lier et al.,  2010](https://courses.edx.org/c4x/DelftX/CTB3365STx/asset/Chap_4_Van_Lier_et_al.pdf), [Lettinga 1991](http://wst.iwaponline.com/content/24/8/87)).
-This is also problematic as the exit weir skims the water surface in traditional systems, which allows for these solids to escape untreated.
+For UASB systems with an exit weir systems, this material can escape through these systems, polluting the effluent.

 <div class="alert alert-block alert-danger">
 Add in comma in first sentence.
 FIXED-Just reworded the sentence.
 Hopefully, this is clearer. -AG